leafsphp/docs/src/modules/http/v/2/request.md

 </div>

-## Fixes in v2

-### Bug fixes for `x-www-form-urlencoded data`

-Requests with the content type `application/x-www-form-urlencoded data` had some inconsistencies being read in v1 of leaf, but all those issues have been taken care of in version 2 of leaf.

-## XHR
+### XHR

-When using a Javascript framework like MooTools or jQuery to execute an XMLHttpRequest, the XMLHttpRequest will usually be sent with a **X-Requested-With** HTTP header.
-The Leaf application will detect the HTTP request’s **X-Requested-With** header and flag the request as such.
-If for some reason an XMLHttpRequest cannot be sent with the **X-Requested-With** HTTP header, you can force the Leaf application to assume an HTTP request is an XMLHttpRequest by setting a GET, POST, or PUT parameter in the HTTP request named “isajax” with a truthy value.
+When using a Javascript framework like MooTools or jQuery to execute an XMLHttpRequest, the XMLHttpRequest will usually be sent with a **`X-Requested-With`** HTTP header.
+The Leaf application will detect the HTTP request’s **`X-Requested-With`** header and flag the request as such.
+If for some reason an XMLHttpRequest cannot be sent with the **`X-Requested-With`** HTTP header, you can force the Leaf application to assume an HTTP request is an XMLHttpRequest by setting a GET, POST, or PUT parameter in the HTTP request named “isajax” with a truthy value.

 Use the request object’s `isAjax()` or `isXhr()` method to tell if the current request is an XHR/Ajax request: